Katello/katello-client-bootstrap/README.md

 * View operatingsystems
 * Create hosts

-These can be easily achieved by giving the user the 'Edit hosts' and 'Viewer' roles.
+These can be easily achieved by giving the user the 'Viewer' and 'Edit hosts' roles.
+Please note that the 'Edit hosts' role also allows to edit and delete hosts (see below), so it might be too permissive, depending on the environment.

-When using the `--remove` or `--force` options, the following additional permissions (which are part of the 'Edit hosts' role above) are needed:
+When using the `--remove` or `--force` options, the following additional permissions are needed:

 * Delete hosts
 * Edit hosts